Aidan63/hxcppdbg/README.md

 ## drivers

 - [x] dbgeng.dll and dbgmodel.dll for windows
-- [ ] lldb for mac and linux work in progress, data model is incomplete
+- [x] lldb for mac and linux work in progress (data model is incomplete)

 ## usage

 - [x] cli
-- [ ] debug adapter protocol
+- [x] debug adapter protocol